Skip to main content

 Equipment that’s designed to produce thin plastic can’t run stiff paper without some type of modification.
 Most packaging operations have been optimized for the products of yesterday, not for tomorrow.
 But the commitments made to reduce environmental harm by 2025 are right around the corner.
 How can the industry prepare?

-“One of the gaps we see is a lack of understanding in what makes a package recyclable or not recyclable even within the industry.
-Operations folks need to be brought into the conversation of their company’s packaging strategies,” stated Schuetz.
+One of the gaps we see at Sonoco is a lack of understanding in what makes a package recyclable or not recyclable even within the industry.
+Operations need to be brought into the conversation of their brand’s packaging strategies.

 The better understanding of strategy across suppliers allows greater opportunity for collaboration and the best product for the consumer in the end, while effectively reaching sustainability commitments.

-Modifications and automations instead of replacements
+Modifications and Automations Instead of Replacements

 Backing the right products even with the right partners requires the right technologies.
 Sonoco’s perspective on equipment modifications focuses more on changing parts, instead of fully replacing equipment.
 While there’s going to be a cost variance, spending thousands instead of millions is preferable in any market.
-But it’s not just about the money.

-Balancing needs for the best solution
+Balancing Needs for the Best Solution

-Catching up from supply chain interruptions and shutdowns of the last few years while aligning to sustainability commitments will take balance and collaboration.
+Catching up from supply chain interruptions and shutdowns of the last few years, while aligning to sustainability commitments, will take balance and collaboration.
 With change comes disruption to the current manufacturing environment that operations function within.

 Engaging suppliers from start to finish and creating opportunities for collaboration gives the packaging industry the best advantage to meet the needs of today and achieve sustainable promises for tomorrow.